brikis98/yevgeniy-brikman-homepage/_posts/2025-06-02-fundamentals-of-devops-published.md

 more.

 I wrote this book because I've been fortunate enough to see the impact world-class software delivery can have on a company.
-If you're one of the many developers who hasn't had a chance to experience this firsthand, you'll be astonished by the gap between companies with world-class software delivery processes and everyone else.
+If you're one of the many developers who haven't had a chance to experience this firsthand, you'll be astonished by the gap between companies with world-class software delivery processes and everyone else.

 The following table shows the difference between elite performers and low performers in the four key